Nueva Santa Rosa: History

 Nueva Santa Rosa is a city located in the northern part of the Department of Santa Rosa, Guatemala Santa Rosa Department, Guatemala.
 On May 22, 1917, during the presidency of Manuel Estrada Cabrera (1898-1920), it was designated as a municipality by a government accord.
 History tells us that before becoming a municipality it was given the name VILLAGE OF THE EASTERN BORDERS by its neighbors but is currently known as Nueva Santa Rosa.
 It is at an altitude of 1,001.25 meters above sea level.
 It is located at 14°22’50’ latitud, 90°17’10’’ longitud according to the National Geographic Institute.
 The city’s altitude reaches up to 1,845 meters S.N.M. at the Linda Vista hill.
 According to the Population and Housing National Census of 2008 administered by the National Institute of Statistics, the city occupies a territory of 67.00 square kilometers and has a population of 32,727 inhabitants.
 The majority of the population (52%) is between the ages of 15 and 64 years old.

 Location

 The city of Nueva Santa Rosa is located 30 kilometers from the department of Cuilapa and 75 km from the capital city of Guatemala, Guatemala City.
 It is located in a region called the volcanic highlands, its soil is of volcanic origin (pumice) [link: pumice].
-Rainfall is between 1100 and 1350 millimeters of water per year, with an average temperature of 23 degrees Celsius and a minimum temperature of 10 degrees Celsius.
+Rainfall is between 1,100 and 1,350 millimeters per year, with an average temperature of 23 degrees Celsius and a minimum temperature of 10 degrees Celsius.
 The land is hilly with slopes that do not reach a slope greater than 20%.

-At the northern border lies the cities of Casillas and San Rafael las Flores, at the Southern and Eastern borders lies the department head of Cuilapa and located on its western border are the cities Santa Rosa de Lima and Santa Cruz Naranjo.
+At the northern border lie the cities of Casillas and San Rafael las Flores, at the Southern and Eastern borders lie the department head of Cuilapa and located on its western border are the cities Santa Rosa de Lima and Santa Cruz Naranjo.